 “For God has said, ‘I will never fail you.
 I will never abandon you.’
 So we can say with confidence, ‘The LORD is my helper, so I will have no fear.
 What can mere people do to me?’”
 Hebrews 13:5b-6 (NLT)

-I want life to be as stable as a math problem.
+I want life to be as predictable as a math problem.
 Two plus two always equals four.
 It will equal four today, tomorrow and into the tomorrows years from now.

 Math equations don’t experience breakups and letdowns.
 They don’t get cancer.
 Or have their best friend get transferred and move across the country.
 They don’t have affairs or unmatched affections.
 They are highly predictable.
-Therefore, they are easy to trust.
+Therefore, math equations are easy to trust.

-But life doesn’t add up.
-People don’t add up.
-And in the rawest moments of honest hurting, God doesn’t add up.
+But sometimes, life doesn’t add up.
+Sometimes people don’t add up.
+And in the rawest moments of honest hurting, sometimes we can’t make sense of what God is allowing.
 All of which makes us hold our trust ever so close to our chests until it becomes more tied to our fears than to our faith.

-That’s where I was when Bob and Maria stuck out their hands to shake mine and invite me to their mountain home.
+That’s where I was when Bob and Maria stuck out their hands to shake mine and invited me to their mountain home.
 I needed God to untangle some of my trust issues.